 A child custody attorney can find creative solutions for you and your family.
 Your lawyer will navigate California’s child custody laws and take care of other processes on your behalf.
 From mediating between you and your ex-spouse to representing you at trial, if necessary, your lawyer can do what it takes to fight for a positive case resolution.
 Having an attorney handle the legal side of your case can allow you to focus on what matters most during a divorce or legal separation – your family and future.

 Determining Child Custody in Redwood City

 Parents are permitted to create their custody agreements or parenting plans.
+They can do so by achieving a settlement, or an agreement between the two of them on all of the key elements of the divorce – including child custody.
+Generally, a judge will sign off on a child custody agreement created by the parents as long as it meets the best interests of the child.
 When parents cannot reach an agreement on their own, they must attend mediation in an effort to settle any custody disputes.
 If still unable to agree, child custody is decided by a judge.